Dragicafit/Anime-Watch-Parties/README.md

 # Anime Watch Parties

 Anime Watch Parties is a cross-platform extension that synchronizes videos on major anime websites.
-This extension allows you to enjoy your favorite anime on Crunchyroll, Funimation or Wakanim with your friends.
+This extension allows you to enjoy your favorite anime on Crunchyroll, Funimation, Wakanim or ADN with your friends.

 ## Manual Install